 Company and Site Level Roles

 When inviting or modifying a user the first choice you’ll need to make is to make the user company level or site level.
 Site level users only have access to specific sites you assign to them while company users see company-level details.
+All user roles have access to Kinsta’s support team, but we’ll only be able to assist with sites that your user role has access to.

 Company administrators have the highest level of access.
 They have complete control of all company and site data.
 Only give company administrator access to users who you trust.